 An extensive selection of works from the collection, from historical pieces to modernist and contemporary New Zealand art

-Eighty paintings from the rarely seen Fletcher Collection are to be shown at Waikato Museum for the very first time from Saturday 14 March.
+80 paintings from the rarely seen Fletcher Collection are to be shown at Waikato Museum Te Whare Taonga o Waikato for the very first time from Saturday 14 March.
 In a rare move, The Fletcher Trust, owners of New Zealand’s largest remaining corporate collection, has made its finest paintings available to the Museum while the Fletcher Building complex in Auckland undergoes renovation.
-“This exhibition will bring together the treasures of the collection for the very first time, including be what is believed to be the very first oil painting made of a New Zealand subject,” said Chairman of the Trust, Angus Fletcher.
+‘This exhibition will bring together the treasures of the collection for the very first time, including be what is believed to be the very first oil painting made of a New Zealand subject,’ said Chairman of the Trust, Angus Fletcher.

-The paintings, worth in excess of $6 million, include important historical works from the early nineteenth century right up to the most contemporary paintings made recently by this country’s emerging artists.
-The Fletcher Collection was started in 1962 when Sir James Fletcher and his colleague George Fraser replaced the photos of racehorses that hung on the board room walls with four Coromandel watercolours by JBC Hoyte.
+The paintings include important historical works from the early 19th century right up to the most contemporary paintings made recently by this country’s emerging artists.
+The Fletcher Collection was started in 1962 when Sir James Fletcher and his colleague George Fraser replaced the photos of racehorses that hung on the board room walls with four Coromandel watercolours by J. B. C. Hoyte.
 These four works are included in the exhibition.

 Earliest Colonial Artists